ominjoo/cse15l-lab-reports/lab-report-5.md

 and `student-submission` already exist.
 I'm thinking that the grading script is reading from the contents within those directories created from the *first* student submission I tested.
 That's why it keeps outputting "Score: 0/1", because that's the result of running tests on the first submission.
 I think that the bug may be that I lack the code that allows for a new `grading-script` and `student-submission` each time I run the script.
-I could probably do this by adding `rm -rf student submission` and `rm -rf grading-area` to the top of the script file, so that the existing directories are deleted and remade.
+I could probably do this by adding `rm -rf student-submission` and `rm -rf grading-area` to the top of the script file, so that the existing directories are deleted and remade.

 ---